veltman/csvgeocode/README.md

 $ csvgeocode path/to/input.csv path/to/output.csv
 ```

-If you don't specify an output file, the output will stream to stdout instead, so you can do something like:
+If you don't specify an output file, the output will stream to stdout instead, so you can stream the result as an HTTP response or do something like:

 ```
 $ csvgeocode path/to/input.csv | grep "greppin for somethin"